intlify/vue-i18n-locale-message/README.md

 - CLI
   - squeeze the locale messages from `i18n` custom block
   - infuse the locale messages to `i18n` custom block
+  - push the locale messages to localization service

 ## :rocket: Usages